simonekranawetter/hello-real-world/100daysofcode.md

 Dear Diary,

 I realized that my pluralsight is running out in a few days, so I will be watching some more courses there the next view days.
 The functions course wasn't very good.
 Only good takeaway were rest and spread operator I guess.
 But that's about it.
-Finished the functions chapter exersises and did a quick codewars just because.
+Finished the functions chapter exercises and did a quick codewars just because.
 8 kyu problems are getting easy.
 Still have the one from a few days ago left, but it's marinating in my brain and will come to me in the shower at some point.
 Also, I am aware that most of those are so easy, but I am trying to catch up with a friends score and desperate times call for desperate measures. ＼（〇_ｏ）／ I should really move on to 7 kyu problems.
 But it's kinda nice to start having muscle memory for the easy stuff.

 + Pluralsight course on [Javascript Functions](https://app.pluralsight.com/library/courses/javascript-functions/table-of-contents)